ilanschnell/slice-talk/slides.md

     >>> a[s]
     'Pyth'

 Less, confusing.
-I assume that (as there is no practical usecase for either) Guido did not want to leave any room for confusion.
+As there is no practical usecase for either, I assume that Guido did not want to leave any room for confusion.

 Or as Tim Peters would say: